Habeas Corpus and Innocence

 Innocent on Review

 A 2013 federal case illustrates how a problem underlying a trial can prevent a defendant from proving innocence—and how habeas corpus can save the day.
 (Of course, no relief can undo the harrowing experience of being imprisoned while innocent.)

-In September of 2013, the U.S. Ninth Circuit Court of Appeals found that a defendant was entitled to a new trial in light of previously ignored evidence.
+In late 2013, the U.S. Ninth Circuit Court of Appeals found that a defendant was entitled to a new trial in light of previously ignored evidence.
 (Larsen v.
-Soto, 10-56118 (9th Cir.
+Soto, 742 F.3d 1083 (9th Cir.
 2013).)
 The defendant’s appeals in state court had failed, so he filed a federal habeas corpus petition, through which he argued that his since-disbarred trial lawyer was deficient.
 He claimed ineffective assistance of counsel vis-à-vis the lawyer’s failure to prove innocence through readily available evidence.
 Among other errors, the lawyer didn’t call witnesses who would have established the client’s innocence.